- Know the benefits of resistance exercise.

 20-minute circuit training workouts burn around 200 calories during exercise and then another 50 calories during the first hour following exercise.

-A routine with just two circuit training sessions each week would burn in excess of 5,000 calories over 30 days.
+A routine with just two weekly circuit training sessions would burn over 5,000 calories over 30 days.

 With proper nutrition, the calorie deficit can help reduce body fat overall.

 Resistance training programs with higher volumes and higher intensities have been shown through research to improve insulin resistance and glucose tolerance.